fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ```

 The question is: how can we validate that the string is of a specific form?
-One possible way to write the type predicate would be this:
+One possible way to write the type guard would be this:

 ```js
 const isWeather = (str: string): str is Weather => {